betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 * Only Cartesian coordinates in 1 dimension are used

 ## Why this form of the Heat Equation?
-Even in this relatively simple form, interesting and meaningful science questions may be investigated involving both transient and steady-state behavior.
+While the one dimensional heat equation might not be sufficient to model solar heating of the Earth, even in this relatively simple form, interesting and meaningful science questions may be investigated involving both transient and steady-state behavior.
 Examples are determining if water pipes embedded in log cabin (solid wood) walls would freeze during a cold storm or the required thickness of insulation around fuel pipeline to avoid combustion from a fast burning brush fire.
 These and many other questions involving heat flow can be investigated with this relatively simply form of the heat equation.

 Solutions to the one dimensional heat equation are also very easy for beginners to visualize.
 This can help them understand how different